 Here are some options for you to consider in terms of how much life insurance to take out.

-Most conservative decision: Take out as much life insurance as possible to completely eliminate all debt plus provide money left over to pay for living expenses for the rest of your dependent’s lives.
+Take out as much insurance as possible to completely eliminate all debt plus provide money left over to pay for living expenses for the rest of your dependent’s lives.
 Use a life expectancy of age 100.
 Take 100 – current age and multiply by annual living expenses e.g. $500,000 debt + 50 years X $100,000 = $5 million term policy.

-Conservative decision: Take out as much life insurance to completely eliminate all debt plus provide enough living expenses until the age of 70 when full Social Security benefits get paid e.g. $300,000 debt + 30 years X $80,000 = $2,700,000.
+Take out as much insurance to completely eliminate all debt.
+Further, provide enough living expenses until the age of 70 when full Social Security benefits get paid e.g. $300,000 debt + 30 years X $80,000 = $2,700,000.
 Round up and get a $3 million term policy.

-Least conservative decision: Take out just enough life insurance to make sure any assets inherited don’t become a burden.
+Take out just enough insurance to make sure any assets inherited don’t become a burden.
 The life insurance should give the recipient enough time to decide what is best to do with the receiving assets.
 This is my case where the recipient of my house can decide to live in the house, rent out the house, or sell the house to extract the equity.

 Check out the chart I put together based on how much each life insurance policy would cost by term and amount.

-The Most Common Type Of Life Insurance Policy To Get
+The Most Common Type Of Policy To Get

-If you ever want to get some motivation to live a healthier life, speak to a life insurance agent or get a life insurance quote.
-They’ll ask the following questions:
+If you ever want to get some motivation to live a healthier life, speak to a life insurance agent.

 - History of significant medical conditions, cancer, diabetes, heart disease with you or your immediate family.